sebspion/reqs/draft-selander-lake-reqs.md

 The AKE cannot rely on messages being exchanged in both directions after the AKE has completed, because CoAP/OSCORE requests may not have a response {{RFC7967}}.
 Furthermore, there is no assumption of dependence between CoAP client/server and AKE initiator/responder roles, and an OSCORE context may be used with CoAP client and server roles interchanged as is done e.g. in {{LwM2M}}.
 Since the protocol may be initiated by different endpoints, it shall not be necessary to determine beforehand which endpoint takes the role of initiator of the AKE.

 Compromise of initiator or responder long-term keys shall not enable an attacker to compromise past session keys (Perfect Forward Secrecy) and shall not enable a passive attacker to compromise future session keys.
 These two properties can be achieved with an ephemeral Diffie-Hellman key exchange.

+To mitigate against bad random number generators the AKE shall mandate randomness improvements such as {{I-D.irtf-cfrg-randomness-improvements}} and analogously for symmetric keys.

 The AKE shall provide Key Compromise Impersonation (KCI) resistance.

 The AKE shall protect against replay attacks (injective).